Nilesh Sable

 Nilesh Sable is a Marathi television show host and film actor from Maharashtra, India.
 He is the host of the Marathi TV show Chala Hawa Yeu Dya.
+He is now part of Hastay Na Hasaylach Pahije Comedy Show broadcasting on Colors Marathi.

 Early life

 He has completed his secondary school from Mahatma Gandhi Vidyalaya, Dahiwadi and Junior college from Mahatma Gandhi Vidyalaya Junior college, Dahiwadi.
 He has a Masters of Science in Ayurvedic medicine.

 Personal life

-Nilesh was married with his childhood friend Gauri Sable in 2013.
-He does not have a kid.
+Nilesh was married with his college friend Gauri Sable in 2013.

 Career

 Nilesh Sable began his acting career after winning the Zee Marathi reality series, Maharashtracha Superstar in 2010.
 He then appeared on series such as Home Minister and Fu Bai Fu.
 He made Marathi film debut in Navra Majha Bhavra.
 He is the host of Zee Marathi comic Show Chala Hawa Yeu Dya.
+He is now part of Hastay Na Hasaylach Pahije Comedy Show on Colors Marathi.